Description

 Effective communication underpins my work as an ICT Learning Technologist at Imperial College London.
 I prioritise clarity, empathy, and inclusivity, translating between academic, administrative, and technical groups so that shared goals are understood and achievable.
 In hybrid and remote settings, I use shared documentation, structured updates, and active listening to keep projects moving and to make contributions visible.

-In 2024, I delivered a department-wide presentation on DEPP, outlining milestones, testing processes, and feedback mechanisms.
+In October 2024, I delivered a department-wide presentation on the DEPP, outlining milestones, testing processes, and feedback mechanisms.
 This improved shared understanding and aligned timelines between technical and academic teams.
-In June 2025, I collaborated with colleagues in the Business School on a Proof of Concept data-cleaning exercise, identifying and annotating discrepancies to streamline downstream work.
+In June 2025, I collaborated with colleagues in the Business School on a Proof of Concept data-cleaning exercise, identifying and annotating discrepancies to streamline downstream work and reduce the time needed for subsequent data validation.

-Ahead of this Proof of Concept, I completed the Understanding Manual Testing course on LinkedIn Learning (5 November 2024) to strengthen my approach to testing and communication.
+On 5 November 2024 — ahead of this Proof of Concept testing — I completed the Understanding Manual Testing course on LinkedIn Learning to strengthen my approach to testing and communication.
 Coming from a developer background, I was more familiar with automated testing frameworks such as unit and integration tests.
 This training helped me appreciate how manual testing complements automation by capturing the user experience and uncovering usability or accessibility issues that scripted tests can miss.
 It also improved how I communicate findings—translating technical observations into practical recommendations for non-technical stakeholders.

-I also disseminate practice through documentation, practical guides, and blog posts.
+I disseminate practice through documentation, practical guides, and blog posts.
 Examples include:

 - Microsoft Teams FAQ (2021)